-Suzanne is a trained Adoption Support Counsellor who understands the complexities and affects of adoption for adoptees, birth parents and adopters.
+Suzanne is a trained Adoption Support Counsellor who understands the complexities and effects of adoption for adoptees, birth parents and adopters.
 Adult adoptees can face an entire lifetime of difficult and conflicting emotions such as loss, fear of rejection and issues around intimacy, guilt, shame, control and identity.
 Suzanne understands many adoptees face relationship difficulties, suffer depression and feelings of unworthiness as they search for a true sense of themselves.
 Often adoptees find it hard to trust people, resulting in feelings of inadequacy and insecurity.

 In 2010 the law changed to give adoptees access to therapeutic support from trained specialists in adoption as the impact of adoption can affect every area of their lives.
 This law was introduced particularly with the tracing process in mind as without specialist knowledge and experience, an adult adoptee embarking on the journey of locating birth parents can face untold emotional distress.
 Suzanne offers warm and empathic support both emotionally and practically for all adult adoptees, helping to improve their security and relationships.